legendu-net/blog/misc/content/2015-05-07-spyder-tips.markdown

 similar to what you can do in RStudio however, you can define cells to contain blocks of code to run.

+ctrl + I gives help doc on object ... cursor has to be on a function

+an open parenthesis pops up the argument hints, you can type in mutliple open parentheses ... and you can put mouse on the pop-up to make it stay

+spyder run code not as convenient as rstudio, but you can use cells to help you, a little bit more work ... shift + enter

+is it possible to customize hotkeys?